martinascholger/SIG_TEI_RDF/ReadMe.md

 * From my point of view, a completely different topic is to formalize TEI as an ontology.
 * In the Git we can try out and discuss examples, transformations, tools, technologies and so on together and perhaps we can find generic workflows/adaptations in the TEI to deal with these problems.

+### Working Mailing List
+* subscribe from this page: https://listserv.brown.edu/cgi-bin/wa?SUBED1=TEI-ONTO-SIG&A=1
+* or send an email to listserv@listserv.brown.edu with no subject line and the single line in the email body: subscribe TEI-ONTO-SIG your name

+### Contact

+* Christopher Pollin, (christopher.pollin(at)uni-graz.at)
+* Christian-Emil Smith Ore, (c.e.s.ore(at)iln.uio.no)

 ## Main UseCase-Scenarios

 Accordingly different use-scenarios seem to be relevant for me.
 But that could also be an issue, of course.